TheBojda/zkdemocracy/README.md

 # zkdemocracy
 A ready-to-use anonymous voting system based on Semaphore zero-knowledge group management library

+The system can be used in standalone mode when a web or mobile client connects directly to the zkDemocracy backend.
+With this architecture, we can organize simpler voting processes.

+In more complex cases, where there are multiple locations, many users, and a separate subsystem responsible for user identification, or use blockchain checkpoints to ensure the voting process, etc. zkDemocracy can integrate into the system as a service.

+## Basics

+The two fundamental elements of zkDemocracy are **groups** and **votings**.

+The "groups" represent a group of voters.
+This could be, for example, the voters of an electoral district, the shareholders of a company, members of a smaller community, members of a DAO, or any other group.

+The "votings" represent a voting event.
+This could be a presidential election, a referendum, a corporate decision-making process, or any other type of voting.

+Multiple groups can participate in a voting event.
+For example, in a presidential election, the members of all electoral districts can vote, and the results of the vote are aggregated.

+Similarly, a group can participate in multiple voting events.
+For example, the shareholders of a company can hold several votes.

+Groups and votings have an n-to-m relationship with each other.

+## Security

+zkDemocracy is built on the [Semaphore library](https://semaphore.pse.dev/) developed by PSE.
+The zero-knowledge proof technology used by the library mathematically guarantees the anonymity of the voter.

+Since zkDemocracy is a blockchain-free solution that can be easily deployed, we developed a custom mechanism that provides blockchain-level security over a MySQL database.

+Similar to Ethereum transactions, in the case of zkDemocracy, every API call that modifies the database must be digitally signed.
+For digital signatures, we use standard Ethereum ECDSA signatures, allowing the standard tools used in Ethereum (e.g., software and hardware wallets) to be utilized.

+Similar to a blockchain, the data in the zkDemocracy "groups" and "votings" tables is publicly accessible.
+Anyone can query this information through the API, and the server digitally signs the response, making the reply can be used as proof.
+If anyone later makes unauthorized modifications to the database (e.g., deleting a voter or a vote), this can be proven using the digitally signed copy of the previous version of the database.

+Whenever a row is inserted into the database, the system calculates a checkpoint hash.
+The checkpoint hash is a keccak256 hash generated from the contents of the database fields and the checkpoint hash of the previous row.
+Since the hashes are chained together, similar to blockchain block hashes, the checkpoint hash of the last row is unique for the entire content of the database.
+If anything changes in the database, the checkpoint hash of every row after the modified one will change.
+The checkpoint hash is always included in the digitally signed API response, which can be used to prove any modification of the database.

+If enhanced security is needed, external audit systems can periodically (e.g., every 10 minutes) query and store the digitally signed checkpoint hash.
+This makes it impossible to modify the database after the storage of the hash.
+The checkpoint hash can even be written to a blockchain, ensuring its secure storage.

+At the end of the voting process, the list of votes can be queried in detail, and the zero-knowledge proof associated with each vote can be verified, ensuring that each vote comes from a member of the linked group.
+Additionally, everyone can verify their own vote.
+If any changes are detected (e.g., a vote was deleted or altered), the voter can prove fraud using the digitally signed proof received from the system.

 ## System setup

 ### For development and testing